Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 To replicate the Minecraft aesthetic, all shapes have a pixel art texture applied to it taken from the original Minecraft game.
 All textures are created by Jasper "JAPPA" Boerstra.
 My program loads in a image file using chicken3421::load_image and then turns it into a texture handler similar to tute02.
 The texture handler is then stored in the shapeObject if that texture is to be applied to that shape.
 This is how I was able to load in multiple textures and apply it to different shapes

 4c.
 My application is able to alter a shapes texture by replacing the texture handler in the shapeObject's GLuint textureID with a new texture handler representing another texture.
 I store all related textureIDs in a GLuint array and then change the texture of a shape by indexing the array accordingly.
-At the end, all textures and images are destroyed.
+When the program closes, all textures and images are destroyed.

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?